miladt199/Math589A_Fall25_Assignment1/README.md

 - Unknown: the alley width `w`.

 (You may use these coordinates and lengths to set up the geometric equations to solve for `w`.)

+## The approach you must follow

+  * Derive an algebraic equation which `w` must satify (e.g., quadratic, cubic, quartic).

+  * Implement a solver for algebraic equations of the type you derived, Covering linear, quadratic, cubic and quartic equations.

+  * The solveru must not use iteration, but must use a solution in radicals.

+  * Create a test suite for the solve which will run by runnint `pytest` in the top folder of the repository.